 Whether it’s caused by Alzheimer’s or vascular disease, a diagnosis of dementia can make the future seem bleak.
 Although medical science still hasn’t discovered a cure for the condition, there is now a much greater understanding of dementia and the treatment of dementia.
 Medications, lifestyle modifications and management can all make a difference.
-With care, your loved one can live independently and safely for longer.
+With live in dementia care, your loved one can live independently and safely for longer.

 Training the brain to treat dementia

 Keeping the brain active may slow down the progression of Alzheimer’s in the early stages.
 Puzzles, reading, computer games, chess or cards can all help to challenge the brain.
 Encourage your loved one to rediscover old hobbies or experiment with learning new skills.
+Alternaively, your live in care with dementia carers can help out.

 Having an active social life can offer more than just fun and getting out of the house.
 People who regularly interact with others tend to be less depressed and more mentally alert.
 Isolation can depress mood and cognitive function.
 Day-centres, religious groups and societies and can all be enjoyable and therapeutic.
+If your seniors live in isolation, you should consider moving them to another location or support them with live in dementia care.

 Eat well, live well